 As presented by Sanborn and Yin (2014) [#2018], a Δ17O vs. ε54Cr diagram is one of the best available diagnostic tools for determining genetic (parent body) relationships between meteorites, constrained by the degree to which isotopic homogenization occurred on their respective parent bodies.
 Moreover, Sanborn et al. (2015) demonstrated that ε54Cr values are not affected by aqueous alteration.
-Currently, a number of anomalous eucritic meteorites are known, including Ibitira, Pasamonte, NWA 1240, PCA 82502/91007, Bunburra Rockhole, A-881394, EET 92023, and Emmaville, each of which are resolved from typical eucrites and the HED parent body both isotopically and compositionally; notably, the latter four anomalous eucritic meteorites share similarities in their O-isotopes and might be genetically related (Barrett et al., 2017; see O-isotopic diagram).
+Currently, a number of anomalous eucritic meteorites are known, including Ibitira, Pasamonte, NWA 1240, PCA 82502/91007, Bunburra Rockhole, A-881394, EET 92023, and Emmaville, each of which are resolved from typical eucrites and the HED parent body both isotopically and compositionally; notably, the latter four anomalous eucritic meteorites share close similarities in their O-isotopes and might be genetically related (Barrett et al., 2017; see O-isotopic diagram).

 Diagram adapted from Mittlefehldt et al., 47th LPSC, #1240 (2016)